-- Number 1 turns refrigerator on or off. - Number 4 set the mode of operation-propane AC, 12 volt electric, or 12 volt DC, if so pushed. - Number 2 is placed to set desired temperature you wish your refrigerator to be. - Number 3, 5, 6,7, & 8 will indicate which energy source your unit is operating on.
-12 volt DC is designed to be used only while traveling on the road.
-It functions as, "to maintain cold" not, "to make cold."
+- \ Number 1 turns refrigerator on or off. - \ Number 4 sets the mode of operation-propane AC,12 volt electric, or 12 volt DC., if so pushed. - \ Number 2 is placed to set desired temperature you wish your refrigerator to be. - \ Number 3, 5, 6, 7, & 8 will indicate which energy source your unit is operating on .
+12 volt DC. is designed to be used only while traveling on the road. as it functions, "to maintain cold not, 'to make cold".

 Always pre-cool the refrigerator for 8 hours before placing cold food into box.
-Additional information is found in the manual supplied by the manufacturer of your 4 or 5 cubic foot box.
+Additional information is found in the manual supplied by the manufacturer of your 4 or box.